kushjain/Backtrack/README.md

 * Forward Checking: In addition to backtracking, we propogate the constraints further, so that we may find inconsistency earlier. http://en.wikipedia.org/wiki/Look-ahead_%28backtracking%29
 * Picking Most Conflicted/constrained variable: This can shorten the search space considerably.

+In addition, there are algorithms which
+* Enforce arc consistency.
-In addition, there are algorithsm which enforce arc consistency, or tryign to pick optimal value for given variable.
-We may implement them in future.
+* Try to pick optimal value for given variable.
+[Least Constrained Value] We may implement them in future.

-All algorithms could be found in solveagents.py
+All algorithms could be found in solveaAgents.py

-### Progress

-8 March:
-* Added basic initializations

-### Keep in Mind!

-* Code not completed yet!
-Also, a large portion is untested for now.